| January 21, 2010

 on the latest RUN DVD.
 I bought several stocking stuffers and

+of course a house copy.
 I LOVED your instrumental in the Fall 2009 section before the ending

 Dec section.
 For that matter all the tunes were tight but you know I

+am a sucker for a man with a Strat.
 Thanks again for all your time, keep shooting brotha, we all love your

 work